insin/get-form-data/README.md

 This function is used by `getFormData()`, so the documentation for individual return values above also applies.

-`null` will be returned if the named element is non-existent, disabled, or shouldn't contribute a value (unchecked checkboxes, multiple selects with no selections, file inputs with no selections).
+`null` will be returned if the field is non-existent, disabled, or shouldn't contribute a value (e.g. unchecked checkboxes, multiple selects with no selections, file inputs with no selections).

 ## MIT Licensed